Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 If they say stop, it will no longer be used in Cabinet, Ardern said.

-But she said Cabinet has only used it once.
+But she said Cabinet had only used it once.

 Director-General of Health Ashley Bloomfield said this afternoon New Zealand was not yet "flattening the curve".